 Thanks to the advent of instruments with large fields of view and great surveying capabilities, more and more classes of rapidly variable sources have been discovered.
 Gamma-ray bursts (GRB), fast radio bursts (FRB), and gravitational waves (GW) allow astronomers to probe highly energetic and unpredictable environments, such as those related to the death of massive stars or the merger of compact objects.
 In some cases, a clear view of the nature of the systems producing these short events is still lacking.
 IRA is involved in high-angular-resolution radio observations, which play a key role in imaging these systems.

-Staff: G. Bernardi, F. D’Ammando, M. Giroletti, N. Marchili, G. Migliori, M. Orienti
+Staff: G. Bernardi, F. D’Ammando, M. Giroletti, R. Lico, N. Marchili, G. Migliori, M. Orienti

-Collaborators: S. Giarratana, R. Lico, D. Pelliciari
+Collaborators: L. Beduzzi, S. Dall’Osso, S. Giarratana, D. Pelliciari

 Fast radio bursts